scipy/scipy/doc/source/tutorial/sparse.rst

    <3x4 sparse array of type '<class 'numpy.int64'>'
         with 6 stored elements in COOrdinate format>

 Note that there are six stored elements in this sparse array, despite only having five unique locations where data occurs.
-When these arrays are converted back to dense arrays, the duplicate values at sites are summed.
+When these arrays are converted back to dense arrays, the duplicate values are summed.
 So, at location ``1,1``, the dense array will contain the sum of duplicate stored entries, ``1 + 3``:

    >>> dupes.todense()
    array([[1, 0, 0, 2],